General

 Will childcare be available?

-Childcare is offered at a discounted price of $50.00 per child during the Training Institute and $75.00 per child during the 2-Day Conference (this price includes both days and may NOT be split).
-Breakfast and lunch are included.
+On-site childcare is offered at a discounted price of $50.00 per child during the Training Institute and $50.00 per child, per day for the 2-Day Conference.
+Lunch is included in the price for each day.
 The childcare provider will be insured and have sitters that are background and fingerprint screened with thoroughly checked references.

 Tentative Childcare Hours: